Appointment Setters in 2026: Cost, Skills, and the In-House vs. Outsourced Decision

 Gain Practical Experience

-• Start with client-facing roles like customer service, telemarketing, or sales support to build core skills (objection handling, active listening, appointment management).
+Start with client-facing roles — customer service, telemarketing, sales support — to build core skills (objection handling, active listening, follow-through).
+Get comfortable with at least one CRM and one dialer.
+Track real metrics from day one: dials per day, connect rate, conversion rate.

 2